-Lawrence Population 5 Years and Older 82,655
+Lawrence Population 5 Years and Older 85,308

-Lawrence LEP Population 3,494
+Lawrence LEP Population 1,559

-LEP Percentage of Population 4.23%
+LEP Percentage of Population 1.8%

-Source: 2010 U.S. Censusl
+Source: 2010 U.S. Census

 Table 2, also shows the languages spoken of persons who are age five (5) and older in the city of Lawrence.
-Of the LEP persons within the city, 2.17% speaks Asian and Pacific Islander languages (Chinese, Vietnamese, Thai, Laotian, Korean and Japanese).
-The second most common language for the area's LEP population is Spanish.
-Indo - European languages
+Of the LEP persons within the city, 0.83% speaks Spanish.
+The second most common language for the area's LEP population falls into the category of Asian and Pacific Islander languages (Chinese, Vietnamese, Thai, Laotian, Korean and Japanese) at 0.76%.

-(Dutch, Italian, Portuguese, Russian, French or German) represent .55% while another .41% speaks "other" languages at home.
+Indo - European languages (Dutch, Italian, Portuguese, Russian, French or German) represent 0.14% while another 0.09% speaks "other" languages at home.